WGL Holdings

 WGL Holdings, Inc., is a public utility holding company that serves more than 1 million customers in the District of Columbia, Maryland, and Virginia.
-A subsidiary of AltaGas, it provides natural gas, electricity, sustainable energy, carbon neutrality and energy services, and also is engaged in natural gas exploration, production, and storage.
+A subsidiary of AltaGas, it provides natural gas, electricity, and energy services, and also is engaged in natural gas exploration, production, and storage.
 The company operates four divisions: Washington Gas, WGL Energy, WGL Midstream, and Hampshire Gas.

 The company dates to 1848.
 Today, 19th-century traces of the company include the Civil War-era aqueduct across Rock Creek Park between Georgetown and Foggy Bottom and the gas and electric street lamps installed nearby.